Distinguished Service Awards

 • Revitalization of a CHC or other history-related organization.

-• Contributions that led to a broader interpretation of diverse resources in the region.
+• Contributions that led to a broader interpretation of resources in the region.

 • Efforts to engage underrepresented communities in history-related activities.